Mike The Plumber

 There are some things that shouldn’t happen before breakfast.

-And so, the following day, I was awoken from a deep and restful sleep by the sudden and unceremonious ripping away of the duvet.
+The following day I am awoken from a deep and restful sleep by the sudden and unceremonious ripping away of the duvet.

 “Wake up, wake up, I want to turn the water off..”

-Mike has decided then, buoyed by his previous triumphal excursion into the world of plumbing, to replace the radiator himself.
+Mike has decided, buoyed by his previous triumphal excursion into the world of plumbing, to replace the radiator himself.
 Except that in the kitchen he was fitting them to pre-positioned tails and all the pipework was new..

-The sensible thing is to hide in my study until the crisis is past.
+The sensible thing surely is to hide in my study until the crisis is past.
 I will be safe there, yes?
+No.

 “You see that tap..”
 The beam from his torch illuminates the tap, way up beyond the hatch.

 “If I yell, I want you to turn it off.. pronto.”

 There’s only a small step ladder under the attic opening and I’m not very tall.
 Will I be able to reach it?
 And which way is ‘off’?